Level

 I am an approachable person and always willing to advise those who are keen to learn.
 I am happy to keep explaining things until you understand.
 Learning is challenging, but I am sure that with hard work, tenacity and resilience you will succeed in achieving your goals.

 Choose the perfect combination of courses for your child with our flexible approach to homeschooling.
 The more courses you select, the more you save per course.
+Please note that short course fees are not included in bundle pricing.

 From £1,092.50 per course